-Kansas State University has 3 campus locations, two of which, Manhattan and Salina, have complete academic programs and on-campus housing.
-Olathe is the third and newest extension of the university, focusing on collaborating with industry and Kansas City K-12 schools.
+Kansas State University has 3 campus locations.
+Manhattan and Salina have both undergraduate and graduate academic programs, and on-campus housing.
+Olathe is the third and newest extension of the university, focusing on graduate and professional programs, research, and science education development in K-12 schools.

 Learn more about our campuses and their respective cities: